 Which aspects of your job do you enjoy the most?

 Training and presentations.
-When I was at university I hated presenting something.
-I was shaking, I didn’t like it.
-But when I started doing it at MyQ, something switched and now I like it.
-I can go in front of hundreds of people and just do it.
-I like interacting with people during the presentation: explaining what MyQ is, what it’s about, how to sell it, and how it will benefit them.
-When it comes to advanced training, it’s more specific and the preparation is like a puzzle.
+Back in my university days, I had an aversion to public speaking.
+I used to get nervous, and it wasn’t something I enjoyed.
+However, when I started presenting at MyQ, something shifted, and now I enjoy it.
+I can confidently stand in front of hundreds of people and just do it.
+I like interacting with the audience during presentations: explaining what MyQ is, what it’s about, how to sell it, and what benefits it brings.
+When it comes to advanced training, it involves more specific challenges, and the preparation is like solving a puzzle.

-Do you prefer having partners come to Prague for training or travelling to them?
+Do you prefer having partners come to Prague for training or traveling to them?